Skip to main content

 2. Immerse yourself in artistic talent at the Van Gogh Museum

-Featured in most Amsterdam museum guides, the Van Gogh Museum sits just around the corner from the Rijksmuseum, and many people visit both on a combo tour.
+Featured in most Amsterdam museum guides, the Van Gogh Museum sits just around the corner from the Rijksmuseum, and many people visit both on a combo tour for a cultural afternoon of art.
 As the name suggests, this museum focuses on the works of Vincent Van Gogh, and many of the artist's best-known pieces are showcased here.
-Must-see paintings include Almond Blossom, Sunflowers, Irises, and a number of the artist's famous self-portraits.
-While the Van Gogh Museum is relatively compact, it’s best explored with an audio or tour guide who can point out the highlights and explain their significance.

 3. Enjoy the fresh air at Zaanse Schans

-For a true taste of Dutch culture, it’s worth heading to nearby Zaanse Schans, an open-air heritage area just north of Amsterdam.
-Situated on the Zaan River, Zaanse Schans is known for its historic windmills and, if you come in the spring, seemingly endless fields of colorful tulips.
-Since it only takes around 20 minutes by car to reach the area, many people visit on a half-day tour or even enjoy a full day trip from Amsterdam.
-Many small-group tours include a visit to a cheese farm and a wooden clog-making workshop, leaving plenty of time to check out the world-famous windmills and take photos of the picture-perfect landscape.
+Since it only takes around 20 minutes to get here by car from the city, you can easily visit on a half-day tour or even enjoy a full-day trip from Amsterdam.
+As a bonus, many small-group tours to Zaanse Schans also include a visit to a cheese farm and a wooden clog–making workshop, though still leave plenty of time for you to check out the world-famous windmills and take photos of the picture-perfect landscape.

 4. Chow down at the Amsterdam Cheese Company

 Cheese lovers know that the Netherlands is home to tons of great flavors, from nutty Edam to gooey Gouda.
 While you can easily pick up all sorts of local cheeses at Amsterdam supermarkets, it’s worth splurging for the higher-quality, artisan options available at the Amsterdam Cheese Company.
-Stop by one of the popular chain’s four local branches to try all sorts of samples while learning about Dutch cheesemaking traditions from staff members.
-For an added immersion to all things cheesy, head over to the Amsterdam Cheese Museum after your tasting and shopping experience.

 5. Visit the Wereldmuseum Amsterdam

-Previously known as the Tropenmuseum, Wereldmuseum Amsterdam focuses on cultural and artistic traditions from around the world.
-The permanent exhibit is divided geographically, with a heavy focus on regions that were previously under Dutch colonial occupation.
 The museum also does an excellent job of catering to younger visitors, with special features ranging from interactive climate exhibits for children to kid-centric activities focused on how holidays are celebrated in different parts of the world.
-Adults can drop in for one-off lectures or visit on a weekend for a free guided museum tour.
+(But adults can also drop in for one-off lectures, or visit on a weekend for a free guided museum tour.)

 Insider tip: Note that the museum is just outside of the city center, but its canal-side location makes it easy to get to on some hop-on hop-off boat tours.